treeman/jonashietala/posts/2023-11-11-lets_build_a_voron_wiring.markdown

 Turns out I had made a mistake when installing the cable chains, as they're all too short and they max out too soon, stopping the movement.

-There were 4 extra links in the kit, but I didn't know what to do with them so I forgot about them and just assumed that the three cable chains would work as-is.
+There were 4 extra links in the kit, but I didn't know what to do with them so I forgot about them and took for granted that the three cable chains would work as-is.
-Maybe this is assumed knowledge, but when installing them I should've checked the range of motion to be sure they were long enough.
+Maybe this is assumed knowledge, but when installing them---and before running the wires through---I should've checked the range of motion to be sure they were long enough.

-Now I had to break open the chains and add the extra links.
+Now I had to break open the chains and add the extra links afterwards.
 This was super annoying because I had to pull more wire to the chains, meaning I had to undo all the wiring work for all the motors and toolhead cables.

 ![Opening up the xy cable chains.](/images/trident/redo_chain.jpg)